forthy42/net2o/wiki/squid.md

-BitCoin's proof of work concept is that you need to invest a certain amount of work to sign a block, so the older a block is, the more work it takes to forge it, and reciprocally, the more work that went into a chain, the more “true” it is.
+BitCoin's proof of work concept is that you need to invest a certain amount of work to sign a block, so the older a block is, the more work it takes to forge it, and reciprocal, the more work that went into a chain, the more “true” it is.
 That concept originates from a crypto-anarchic design: in the BitCoin world, everybody is pseudonymous, so even the signature for the blocks are done by